FinCEN Beneficial Ownership Reporting (2026)

 Benefits

-- Submit personal information only once
+- Submit personal information only once to FinCEN directly

-- Centralized updates when information changes
+- Centralized updates when your information changes

-Compliance Checklist
+BOI Compliance Checklist (2026)

-- Identify all beneficial owners
+- Residential addresses for all owners

-File Report
+Step 3: File Report

 - Upload ID document images

-- Save confirmation
+- Save confirmation receipt

 - Track ownership changes